Primary Framing is the Skeleton Under Every Steel Building

 read about the site excavation, foundation and concrete work we do.

-Primary framing (also known as structural framing) is to steel structures to what bones and the skeleton are to the human body.
-They provide strength, protection and support for all the other materials and systems.
-Steel framework’s importance to the resiliency and strong performance of buildings is so great but does not usually get the attention it so justly deserves.
+Primary framing (also known as structural framing) is to steel structures to what bones are to the human body.
+It's the skeleton providing strength, protection and support for all the other materials and systems.
+Steel framework’s importance to the resiliency and strong performance of buildings is so critical but does not usually get the attention it deserves.
 I-beams and girders are not the sexy part of the building, but the more glamourous and fashionable exterior finishing materials cannot exist without them.

 Let’s take a closer look at various types of primary framing Double Black Construction typically installs, how they impact the shape and design of the final building, and how different architectural features are only possible by using the high strength-to-weight ratio steel provides